r0mainK/blog/_posts/2020-11-08-concise-guide-to-efficient-python-tooling.md

 ## Sorting imports

 Here this is really about preference, I recommend you make up your mind by checking out [this repo](https://github.com/PyCQA/flake8-import-order) - and stick to it by using [isort](https://github.com/PyCQA/isort) to order imports on save.
-I personally like the appnexus style, with the additional constraint of keeping only one import per line for clarity.
+I like the appnexus style, with the additional constraint of keeping only one import per line for clarity.
 If you want to try it out, here is how to do it:

 ```json
 {